onap/ccsdk-oran/README.md

 ## License

-Copyright (C) 2022 Nordix Foundation.
+Copyright (C) 2022-2023 Nordix Foundation.
+All rights reserved.
+Copyright (C) 2024 OpenInfra Foundation Europe.
+All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at